Supply Chain Management

 Since fiscal 2016, as a new part of our CSR procurement efforts, we survey suppliers on their use of conflict minerals (the four minerals of tin, tantalum, tungsten and gold, which are mined in the Democratic Republic of the Congo and surrounding countries and are used by rebel groups to purchase weapons).

 Daikin conducts regular quality audits at the production sites of suppliers through its business sites in Japan and overseas.
 We also hold information sessions and training sessions to provide opportunities for suppliers to learn about methods of improving quality, and CSR procumbent, among other matters.

 Daikin provides support in many aspects including quality improvement for suppliers, as well as CSR issues and green procurement.

 Suppliers of the chemicals divisions who provided defective products underwent audits based on ISO 9001.
-(Conducted at eight companies in fiscal 2019.)
+(Conducted at only four companies in fiscal 2020 due to COVID-19.)

 |Quality process audit||We also conduct periodic audits on quality process on suppliers of the air conditioning divisions based on Daikin's quality guidelines.|

 |Quality forum||Introduction of Daikin Industries, Ltd.'s quality policy, defect rate and quality cost of purchased goods, quality abnormalities among companies, and activities aimed at improving quality, targeting suppliers of the chemicals divisions.
 (Once a year)